vaibhavkumar11/Machine-Learning-Algorithm/README.md

 # Machine Learning Algorithm

-This repository contains a implementation of diffetenr Machine Learning Algorithm from Scratch.
+This repository contains a implementation of different Machine Learning Algorithm from Scratch.

 ## Prerequisite